mapbox/mapbox-gl-js/docs/README.md

 Every example **must** have an accompanying image:

 1. Run `npm run create-image <example-file-name> <mapbox-access-token>`.
 The script will take a screenshot of map in the example and save it to `docs/img/src/`.
-Commit this file.
+Commit the image.
 2. Run `npm run start-docs` to verify that your example image is loading as expected.

 ## Running the Documentation Server Locally